torvalds/linux/Documentation/firmware-guide/acpi/gpio-properties.rst

 =======================

-If a device does not have _DSD or the driver does not create ACPI GPIO mapping, the Linux GPIO framework refuses to return any GPIOs.
+If a device does not have _DSD or the driver does not create ACPI GPIO mapping, the GNU/Linux GPIO framework refuses to return any GPIOs.
 This is because the driver does not know what it actually gets.
 For example, if we have a device like below::